5ajaki/JSONextract/Readme.md

 ## Version History

-- Initial Release
+- Initial Release - Hardcoded for ENS Metagov Safe queued Tx comparisons
-- v2 - Focus on feeExtract flexibility
+- v2 - Focus on feeExtract flexibility for use on all Safes

 ## License